 While the probate process in Canada varies by province, the overall steps are similar.
 Here’s what an executor can expect when probating a will:

-Step 1: Prepare the Probate Application
+Step 1: Prepare the probate application

 The specific forms and supporting documents required in a probate application vary by province but generally include the original, signed copy of the will, death certificate, a list of beneficiaries, and a list or affidavit of the deceased’s assets and liabilities.